Payment of fees is required by the due date. For more information, please visit Student fees and costs.

 * May take longer during peak times or outside the hours of 8am-6pm (AEST).

-You can use BPAY to make payment from your savings, cheque or credit card account via your financial institution's internet banking website or telephone banking service.
+You can use BPAY to make a payment from your savings, cheque or credit card account via your financial institution's internet banking website or telephone banking service.

 - Logon or phone your banking institution and select BPAY.